cms-development/craft-adventure/README.md

 # Trail Adventure

 This repository contains demo code for a fictional travel agency offering adventure tours.
 Built with Craft CMS and developed locally using ddev, it is intended for educational purposes and not for production use.
-Some templates are borrowed from the [Craft CMS demo site](https://demo.craftcms.com/).
+Some templates are borrowed from CraftQuest.

 ## Installation